digital-botanical-gardens-initiative/QFieldCloud/README.md

     git pull

+### Fetch updates from official opengisch repository (optional):

+Check that upstream repository is https://github.com/opengisch/QFieldCloud.git

+    git remote -v

+If this is not the case:

+    git remote add upstream https://github.com/opengisch/QFieldCloud.git

+Fetch changes from opengisch:

+    git fetch upstream

 ### Control the .env file

-Make sure to use the .env file available on the server to have a working configuration
+Make sure to use the correct .env file

 ### Launch the instance

 To build images and run the containers:

-    docker compose up -d --build
+    docker compose up -d --build --remove-orphans

 Run the django database migrations.